Working Papers

 Unilateral Market Power in Financial Transmission Rights Auctions

 This paper explores market participants' incentives to exercise unilateral market power in financial transmission rights (FTR) auctions.
-I present a model of strategic bidding in FTR auctions that illustrates how the standard market clearing mechanism for FTR auctions can facilitate substantial cross-path competition, limiting the profitability of demand reduction.
-Simulation evidence suggests that this force dramatically reduces rents from unilateral market power relative to other sources of auction revenue shortfalls.
-Proposed market reforms such as decentralized FTR sales and bidding-path restrictions that weaken cross-path competition could potentially worsen shortfalls.
+I present a model of strategic bidding in FTR auctions that illustrates how the standard market clearing mechanism for FTR auctions facilitates cross-path competition, limiting the profitability of demand reduction.
+Simulation evidence suggests that this force can dramatically reduce rents from unilateral market power relative to other sources of auction revenue shortfalls, highlighting potential adverse effects from proposed market reforms such as decentralized FTR sales and bidding-path restrictions that may weaken cross-path competition.

 Product Design in FTR Markets: Contract Tenor, Market Thickness, and Efficiency